Immediate Roadside Sanction (IRS) Defence in Alberta

 What Is an Immediate Roadside Sanction?

-An Immediate Roadside Sanction is a serious administrative penalty issued under Alberta’s provincial impaired driving laws.
-They are imposed at the roadside without a trial and take effect immediately, resulting in licence suspension, vehicle seizure, financial penalties and other unseen consequences.
+An Immediate Roadside Sanction (IRS) is a serious administrative penalty issued under Alberta’s provincial impaired driving laws.
+It is imposed at the roadside without a trial and takes effect immediately, resulting in a licence suspension, vehicle seizure, financial penalties, increased insurance premiums, and potential mandatory reinstatement conditions.

-An IRS is separate from any criminal charge you may have received and is reviewed through an administrative process managed by SafeRoads Alberta.
-Appealing an IRS through SafeRoads is materially different from fighting a charge in criminal or traffic court.
-It is governed by administrative law which requires specialized knowledge and techniques.
+An IRS is separate from any criminal charge you may have received.
+It is reviewed through an administrative process managed by SafeRoads Alberta, not through criminal or traffic court.
+Because the IRS system is governed by administrative law, it requires specialized knowledge and techniques that differ significantly from other types of legal forums.

 A person is driving a car on a two-lane road with another passenger in the front seat; the dashboard and road ahead are visible through the windshield.